Skip to main content

 You have choices for how you get Medicare coverage.
 If you choose to have original Medicare (Part A and Part B) coverage, you can buy a Medicare Supplement Insurance (Medigap) policy from a private insurance company.

-How can I get additional information/assistance?
+How can I get additional information about Medicare?

 Your local State Health Insurance Assistance Program (SHIP) provides free, objective assistance to people with Medicare and their families.
 To find your SHIP, call toll-free 877-839-2675 or visit the SHIP website.